 Shutting Down Replit Classroom

 Since Replit Classroom is being sunset, it’s time to export your data to ensure that you and your students retain their work, grades, and repls prior to migrating to a new platform for your classroom management.
+At Coding Rooms, we’ve built a free tool for you to download ALL of your Replit Classroom data and import it into Coding Rooms.

 How to export Replit Classroom Student Work